13rac1/cclogs/docs/PRD-v1.0.0.md

 ### Goals
 - Automatically discover **all local projects by default** and identify all `*.jsonl` logs.
 - Upload those logs to an S3-compatible bucket using the AWS SDK for Go.
-- Provide `ccls list` that reports:
+- Provide `cclogs list` that reports:
   - Local projects + count of local `.jsonl` files per project.
   - Remote projects + count of remote `.jsonl` objects per project.
 - Support running from **multiple machines** against the same bucket/prefix without requiring shared local state.
-- Use a config file at `~/.ccls/config.yaml` by default, overridable via `--config`.
+- Use a config file at `~/.cclogs/config.yaml` by default, overridable via `--config`.

 ### Non-goals
 - No log transformation (no parsing/rewriting/format conversion).